-While you are in Full Screen view or Compare Photos Side By Side view, you can view the following: Quick Edit panel
+While you are in Full Screen view or Compare Photos Side By Side view, you can view the following:

 Enables you to edit the displayed media file.

 Enables you to create and apply tags to media files.
 It also enables adding media files to existing albums.